chuckconway/conway-endpoints/README.md

 Endpoint solves this problem by only having one endpoint per class, which adheres to the [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-As a side-effect, you'll have more files to manage, but we see it as an opportunity to organize your code, thus allowing you more visibility into the application's structure.
+As a side-effect, you'll have more files to manage, but we see this as an opportunity to organize your code, thus allowing you more visibility into the application's structure.